Embed This Data

 - -1.4% 5-year compound annual growth

 - $23,068 per capita

 - FDI Inflow:

-Portugal’s economic freedom score is 63.5, making its economy the 69th freest in the 2014 Index.
-Its score is 0.4 point higher than last year, reflecting improvements in labor freedom, business freedom, and trade freedom that outweigh declines in the control of public finance and monetary freedom.
-Portugal is ranked 32nd out of 43 countries in the Europe region, and its overall score is above the world average.
+Portugal’s economic freedom score is 65.3, making its economy the 64th freest in the 2015 Index.
+Its score has improved by 1.8 points since last year, with improvements in seven of the 10 economic freedoms led by labor freedom, monetary freedom, and business freedom.
+Portugal is ranked 30th out of 43 countries in the Europe region, and its overall score is above the world average.

 Portugal joined the European Union in 1986 and the eurozone in 2002.
-By 2011, a sovereign debt crisis threatened to sink the economy.
-The center-right Social Democrats led by Pedro Passos Coelho defeated Prime Minister Jose Socrates’ Socialist Party in the 2011 general elections.
-In May 2011, Portugal accepted a €78 billion European Union–International Monetary Fund bailout plan.
-Despite cuts in state spending, Portugal is still in deep recession, thanks in part to tax increases.
+A sovereign debt crisis in 2011 threatened to sink the economy.
+Pedro Passos Coelho’s center-right Social Democrats defeated Prime Minister Jose Socrates’s Socialist Party in the 2011 general elections.
+In May 2011, Portugal accepted a €78 billion European Union–International Monetary Fund bailout plan that included demands for structural reforms that would reduce public debt and increase incentives for private investment.
+In 2014, the country’s highest court blocked the government from making the public spending cuts required to receive the last installment of the bailout.
 The economy is based primarily on services and industrial production.
 Some state enterprises have been privatized.
-In the first quarter of 2013, unemployment reached an all-time high of 17.7 percent, and youth unemployment was 42 percent.
+Overall unemployment decreased from 2013 to the first quarter of 2014 but remains well above pre-crisis levels.

 In 2013, the OECD expressed concern over Portugal’s reluctance to crack down on foreign bribery, particularly in regard to its former colonies Brazil, Angola, and Mozambique.
 Since 2001, Portugal had officially acknowledged only 15 bribery allegations, and there had been no prosecutions.
 The judiciary is constitutionally independent, but staff shortages and inefficiency contribute to a considerable backlog of pending trials.